zedosoad1995/Nerdle/README.md

 #### Playing randomly vs Optimal moves

-If the user plays the optimal moves given by the algorithm vs plays it randomly (all with starter 48-32=16), the results are:
+If the user plays the optimal moves given by the algorithm vs plays it randomly (all with the starter 48-32=16), the results are:

 <p align="center">
 <img src="data/table_compare_random_best.png" alt="Table random vs algo" width="700"/>
 </p>

-Using the algo contributes for an improvement from 3.228 to 3.077 average tries.
+Using the algo contributes to an improvement from 3.228 to 3.077 average tries.
 Or in other words, 83.423% vs 71.185% of the times with a win in 3 or less tries.

 The number of wins with 2 tries is almost the same.
 The biggest diffence appears with more tries.